ranchimall/blockbook-docker/README.md

 ## Troubleshooting

--   Ensure that no other application is using port `9166` on your host machine.
+-   Ensure that no other application is using port `9166` or `19166` on your host machine.
 -   If you encounter issues, check the Docker container logs:

     ```sh